 The content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified health providers with questions you may have regarding medical conditions.

-*Dr. Matthew Garrison and Dr. John Klamer are general dentists providing orthodontic services.
+*Dr. Matthew Garrison and Dr. Alissa Becknell are general dentists providing orthodontic services.